 We’re sorry, but we are unable to refund for participants who pull-out from coming.

 Yes – please make cheques payable to “The Scout Association” with your booking reference clearly written on the back.
 Send your cheque to Gilwell 24, Scout Adventures Gilwell Park, Bury Road, Chingford, London, E4 7QW.

 Where there is no other option and the child is a member of The Scout Association through another section (or where the Scout Group has taken out additional insurance) then Leaders’ children may attend.
 However they may not take part in activities and should pay the Leader/Helper price.

-All participants and leaders who book by the booking deadline will receive an event t-shirt.
-These will be available for collection from the event reception when you book in.
+All participants who book by the booking deadline will receive a complimentary event t-shirt.
+Leaders/helpers can buy their t-shirts with their tickets.
+T-shirt and other merchandise must be collected on arrival when you check in.
 T-Shirts for additional participants will be provided subject to availability.
 The T-Shirt colour won’t be announced until nearer to the event.

 Small – 34/36”